User Case: How Can I Move Photos to Album in Google Photos?

 “I want to move the photos into an album so that I don't have to scroll through them. e.g. I have over 800 photos which all belong in one album and I want them to move to the album rather than stay in the general photos area.” – A post on Google Photos Help.

 Developed by Google, Google Photos is a photo sharing and storage application that is now extraordinarily popular around the world.
 In the past, you may migrate pictures from PC and phone to hard drive; now, Google Photos may be the first choice for people to save photos and videos because of easy access, large storage space and so on.

-However, if there are numerous photos in Google Photos, managing them well can be a problem, especially if you neither remember the name of the photo nor have created a dedicated album.
-In this situation, creating albums and move photos in different albums can solve this issue to some extent.
+However, if there are numerous photos in Google Photos, whether you can manage them well can be a problem, especially when you neither remember the name of the photo nor have created a dedicated album.
+In this situation, creating albums and moving photos in different albums can solve this issue to some extent.

 How to Make Google Photos Move to Album

 If you want to create an album and move the pictures into the album to make it easier to access your photos on Google Photos, you can read the following 2 useful methods.

 Normal Way: How to Move Photos to Album in Google Photos by Its Web App

 You can directly use the moving feature on Google Photos to move photos to a certain album.
 If you don’t have an album, you should first create one and then move images into it.
 Now, you can refer to the following content to learn the basic steps to migrate photos to album on Google Photos.

 Step 1: Log in to Google Photos with your Google account.